riti2409/TODO-LIST/README.md

 # Todo-list
-TODO list made using Javascript
+TODO list made using Tech stacks like HTML,CSS AND JavaScript